raystack/dagger/docs/advance/post_processor.md

 ##### `connect_timeout`

-Timeout value for ES client in ms.
+The timeout value for ES client in ms.

 * Example value: `5000`
 * Type: `required`